axibase/atsd/api/data/series/smooth.md

 ## Processing

 The samples in the input series are processed sequentially in ascending time order.
-A set of consecutive series samples is maintained during processing.
+A set of consecutive samples is maintained during processing.
 This set is called **sliding window** or **window** for short.
 Initially the window is empty.
 For each series sample the following steps are executed in order:

 * Decide if the window has enough samples to calculate smoothing function.
-[Time based](#time-based-window) and [count based](#count-based-window) windows make their decisions differently.
+[Time based](#time-based-window) and [count based](#count-based-window) windows make this decision differently.
 * Set `v` equal either to the value of smoothing function over the window, or to the `NaN` (not a number) depends on decision made on previous step.
 * Write out the sample `(t, v)` to the output series, where `t` is timestamp of the latest sample in the window.
 * Add the current sample to the window.
 * If window is overflown, then remove necessary number of oldest samples from the window.
 Again [time based](#time-based-window) and [count based](#count-based-window) windows have their own sense of overflow.

-When series ends one more sample is written to the resulting series.
-Timestamp of this sample is the last timestamp of the last window.
-If number of samples in the last window exceeds the `minimalCount` threshold, then sample's value is the value of the smoothing function over the window.
-Othrevise sample's value is `NaN`.
+After all series samples are processed write one more sample into resulting series.
+The sample timestamp is the last timestamp of the last window.
+If number of samples in the window exceeds `minimalCount`, then value is average over the window.
+Othrevise value is `NaN`.

 ## Time based window

-Time based window is specified by the `interval` setting.
+The `interval` setting specifies time based window.
 Denote:

-* `u` - the first sample in the window.
+* `u` - first sample in the window.
-* `v` - the last sample in the window.
+* `v` - last sample in the window.
-* `w` - the first sample after the window.
+* `w` - first sample after the window.
 * `n` - number of samples in the window.

-The smoothing function is calculated for the window if `w - u > interval && n > minimalCount`.
+Smoothing function is calculated for the window if `w - u > interval && n > minimalCount`.
 The window is overflown if `v - u > interval`.

 ## Count based window

-This type of window is used if the `count` parameter is provided.
+The `count` parameter determines this type of window.
 If number of samples in the window exceeds `minimalCount` then smoothing function is calculated for the window.
-If the number of samples is more than `count` then the window is overflown.
+If the number of samples is more than `count` then the window considered as overflown.